Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-5-B2C/README.md

   cd "1-5-B2C"
   ```

+## Option 1 - Run the pre-configured sample

+1. Build the solution and run it.
+1. Open your web browser and make a request to the app.
+Accept the IIS Express SSL certificate if needed.
+Click on **SignIn/Up** button.
+1. Click on Sign-In

+## Option 2 - Configure the sample with your own B2C app

 ### Step 2: Get your own Azure AD B2C tenant

 If you don't have an Azure AD B2C tenant yet, you'll need to create an Azure AD B2C tenant by following the [Tutorial: Create an Azure Active Directory B2C tenant](https://azure.microsoft.com/documentation/articles/active-directory-b2c-get-started).